ModulrCloud/modulr-unitree-go2/README.md

 # Modulr Unitree Go2

 This ROS 2 package provides support for the Modulr Agent running on the Unitree Go2 robot.
-It includes nodes for motion control forwarding, camera streaming, and video transmission over ZMQ.
+It includes nodes for motion control forwarding and video transmission over Zenoh DDS.

 ## Overview

-The package provides three main executables:
+The package provides two main executables:
 - **fwd_motion**: Forwards motion commands to the Unitree Go2 robot
-- **fwd_camera**: Forwards camera data from the robot as ROS 2 sensor messages
-- **unitree_video_zmq**: Streams video from the Unitree SDK over ZMQ for efficient network transmission
+- **unitree_video**: Streams video from the Unitree SDK over Zenoh DDS for efficient network transmission

 ## Requirements